No. 4 Florida State snaps 7-game losing streak against Clemson with 31-24 victory behind Travis

 Clemson started No. 9 in the preseason rankings, slid down and eventually out of the poll after a 28-7 loss in Week 1 to unranked Duke.
 Three weeks of hearing their season was over obviously rankled the defending ACC champions and they had their most effective offensive showing this season.

-Weitz, who had been Clemson's back up kicker for four seasons got a call from coach Dabo Swinney his home in Charleston, asking him to rejoin the team.
-Weitz was working n a graduate degree online.
+Weitz, who had been Clemson’s backup kicker for four seasons got a call from coach Dabo Swinney his home in Charleston, asking him to rejoin the team.
+Weitz was working on a graduate degree online.

 He got the Tigers’ scoring started with a 30-yard field goal.
 He had made just three extra points in his four seasons with the team before pursuing a job in finance.